ChrisChinchilla/Chip-Shop/manual.md

 #### 2\.
 Place Staff Tokens

 Each turn a player has up to three staff tokens per turn they can place on the game board, the actions triggered by placing these staff happen in phase 4\.
-Place tokens from top to bottom in the order players place them, this will reflect the order that actions happen in phase 4\.
-Certain personalities an events may change the placing of these tokens.
+Place tokens one at a time, in turn order from top to bottom in the order players place them, this will reflect the order that actions happen in phase 4\.
+Certain personalities and events may change the placing of these tokens.

-There is no limit as to how many staff tokens can be placed on each square, but the resulting actions must happen in order.
+Some squares have limited space available, these are marked by the staff spaces on or underneath the square.
+Squares without staff spaces can have unlimited workers placed on them.

 #### 3\.
 Draw and play events

 Despite best efforts in planning and strategy, life has a habit of throwing random occurrences that help or hinder plans.
 This is represented by the events deck which contains varying positive and negative affects for individual players, all players and the game.

-Every player draws one cards in current turn order.
+Every player draws one cards in turn order.
 Most event cards are drawn and played publicly and immediately.
 If a card is marked as '[choice](concepts/choice)' a player may hold on to the card to play when they wish, or discard it.
 Unless otherwise stated a card applies to the player drawing it, but many cards apply to the player with the lowest or highest value of a certain score.

+If you decide (or have) to play an event that requires resources to be paid, then you may decide to use the relevant specialist staff action now and remove your worker token.
+If you cannot meet the resources, the card passes to the next player in relevant score order, or turn order.
+You cannot use this to force an event on another player, this will happen if you are forced to play a card but have no resources available.

-If a an event requires resources to be paid that you don't have, then discard the card.
+If an event forces you to lose resources that you will be producing in phase 4, then draw one less resource at that time.

 If an effect of the card is to draw more cards or take other actions, play them immediately or when you decide to play the card.